-One adult is allowed with every ten children.
+One adult is allowed FREE with every ten children.

-This special exhibition on ancient Egyptian mummification is on show in a new gallery within the Tutankhamun Exhibition.
-Admission to Mummies is free to groups when visiting the Tutankhamun Exhibition.
+This special exhibition on ancient Egyptian mummification is on show in a new Amarna Gallery within the Tutankhamun Exhibition.
+Admission to THE MUMMIES EXHIBITION is available at a special discounted rate when visiting the Tutankhamun Exhibition.

 The Exhibition is suitable for those with impaired mobility.
 Two steps at access point - temporary ramps available.
 Other special needs: Hearing Impaired - Although there are several audio programmes, all information is clearly labelled.
 Partially Sighted - Some difficulty may be experienced with the low level of atmospheric lighting.

 The ideal size of a group is 30-35.

 In general 90 minutes per group should be allowed for a visit, but this can be varied to meet individual requirements.
 After the introductory talk, the group is free to explore the Exhibition at their own pace.
 Everything is fully labelled and there are audio presentations.
 The Exhibition contains a great deal of information on ancient Egypt in general, as well as Tutankhamun in particular.